lmcinnes/pynndescent/README.rst

 This library supplements that approach with the use of random projection trees for initialisation.
 This can be particularly useful for the metrics that are amenable to such approaches (euclidean, minkowski, angular, cosine, etc.).
+Graph diversification is also performed, pruning the longest edges of any triangles in the graph.

-Currently this library targets relatively high accuracy (90%-99% accuracy rate) approximate nearest neighbor searches.
+Currently this library targets relatively high accuracy (80%-100% accuracy rate) approximate nearest neighbor searches.

 --------------------
 Why use PyNNDescent?